carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

     - port: 80
 ```

-Move the duplicated `labels` keys into a YAML fragment function, and move name calculation into a Starlark function.
+Move the duplicated `labels` keys into a YAML fragment function, and move name formatting into a Starlark function.

 ```yaml
 #! config.yml